CityScope/CS_Urban_Indicators/README.md

 ## Custom GEOGRID indicator tutorial

 As an example, we'll build a diversity of land use indicator for the corktown table.
 The process is the same for any table, provided that it has a GEOGRID variable.
 Indicators are built as subclasses of the **Indicator** class, with three functions that need to be defined: *setup*, *load_module*, and *return_indicator*.
-The functions *setup* and *load_module* are run when the indicator in initialized, and *return_indicator* should take in a geogrid_data object and return the value of the indicator either as a number, a dictionary, or a list of dictionaries/numbers.
+The function *setup* acts like an *__init__* and can take any argument and is run when the object is instantiated.
+The function *load_module* is also run when the indicator in initialized, but it cannot take any arguments.
+Any inputs needed for *load_module* should be defined as properties in *setup*.
+The function *return_indicator* is the only required one and should take in a 'geogrid_data' object and return the value of the indicator either as a number, a dictionary, or a list of dictionaries/numbers.

 To start developing the diversity indicator, you can use the Handler class to get the geogrid_data that is an input of the *return_indicator* function.
 ```